There is some ridiculous old adage that says “Suffering is a fact of life”. Bull puckey.

 Seriously… why suffer when a few minutes on the table can help so much?
 At its best, acupuncture can turn off pain like turning off a faucet.
 At minimum it can slowly and gently facilitate the healing process using a painless, non-invasive technique.
 Complete resolution often takes several treatments, but acupuncture almost always dramatically accelerates the healing process from any injury or source of inflammation.

 And guess what else?
 Acupuncture plus bodywork (chiropractic and massage techniques) is an even more potent combination.
-Add laser therapy, pulsed electro magnetic therapy, prolozone injections, trigger point injections, and EWOT, and you have a veritable cocktail of healing and pain relief options, all under one roof.
+Add laser therapy, pulsed electromagnetic therapy, trigger point injections, and EWOT, and you have a veritable cocktail of healing and pain relief options, all under one roof.